 - Wine / Juice

-After a long silence, relight the central candle (rebirth of the sun) and sprinkle golden glitter on the water.
-Picture the sun rising to conquer the darkness and our ability to create new light and life through the warmth of your thoughts, words and deeds.
-Each person then lights their small candle from the central candle and places it by the bowl of water.
-Pass around a glass of wine or juice and offer a toast to the sun, the bringer of new light, with each person talking about a dream for the future or a new attitude they wish to embrace.
+When everyone has had their turn, blow out the central candle and sit in the darkness reflecting on what you are all leaving behind.
+After a long silence, relight the central candle, which represents the sun, and sprinkle golden glitter on the water.
+Then ask each person to light their candle from the central candle and place it by the water so you can see the glitter sparkling.
+Pass around a glass of wine or juice and offer a toast to the sun, the bringer of new light.
+Then go round the circle again, each person talking about a dream for the future or a new attitude you wish to embrace.
 Finally sprinkle scented oil on the water and choose someone to anoint each person with sunshine by dipping their hand into the sparkling, scented water and sprinkling it over each person’s hair.
 Hold hands and offer thanks.
-Happy Winter Solstice!

 June Moon Calendar